python/mypy/docs/source/runtime_troubles.rst

 Starting with Python 3.9 (:pep:`585`), the type objects of many collections in the standard library support subscription at runtime.
-This means that you no longer have to import the equivalents from :py:mod:`typing`; you can simply use the built-in collections or those from :py:mod:`collections.abc`
+This means that you no longer have to import the equivalents from :py:mod:`typing`; you can simply use the built-in collections or those from :py:mod:`collections.abc`:

 .. code-block:: python